 3. Estimation and Analysis procedures

-The advanced classification procedures such as neural networks, fuzzy sets and expert systems are highly applied for image classification.
+b) Advanced classification procedures The advanced classification procedures such as neural networks, fuzzy sets and expert systems are highly applied for image classification.
 In general image classification approaches it can be grouped as supervised or unsupervised, parametric and nonparametric or hard and soft classifiers or per pixel, sub pixel, per field.
 Table provides brief description of these categories.

-Any remote sensed data generally contains many unique and special spectral radio metric temporal and polarization characteristics;
+c) Use of multiple features of remote sensed data Any remote sensed data generally contains many unique and special spectral radio metric temporal and polarization characteristics;

 the effective use of these features can improve the classification accuracy.
 The summary of table presents the research efforts in order to improve the classification accuracy by considering the features of remote sensed data.